siteorigin/docs/page-builder/hooks/override-row-collapse-point.md

 **collapse_point**

 collapse_point is the collapse_point of the current row.
-This parameter is empty by default and the global Page Builder Mobile Width is used instead.
+This parameter is empty by default, and the global Page Builder Mobile Width is used instead.

 **row**